Bitmap

 School moves to Watford

-The LOA moves to a new site in Watford after a serious outbreak of typhus in London.
+The London Orphan Asylum moves to a new purpose-built site in Watford, Hertfordshire after a serious outbreak of Typhus in Clapton.

 London Orphan Asylum